Gupples/111-Python-Projects/README.md

 # Python-Projects
-Repository for my python projects
+For all my misc. python projects so nothing gets lost.